12 Winning eCommerce Strategies For Increasing Your Sales in 2024

 Just like selling in-store, online customer service should also be proactive, not reactive.

-This can be achieved by targeting visitors based on their past behaviour and actions on your website.
+You can achieve this by targeting visitors based on their past behavior and actions on your website.

-For example, with giosg's rule-based workflows or AI targeting features you can automatically approach customers with pop-ups and banners, personalized to their needs.
+With giosg's rule-based workflows or AI targeting, you can automatically show personalized pop-ups and banners to customers.

-AI can help convert website visitors by identifying shoppers, prioritizing them, and triggering custom actions to meet their specific requirements.
+AI helps to convert website visitors by identifying and prioritizing shoppers and triggering customized actions to meet their specific needs.

 You can also bring your personal selling experience online with the use of voice and video chat.
-These are exceptional tool in sales-oriented customer service.
+These are exceptional tools in sales-oriented customer service.

 AI targeting

-To increase sales, make sure to use real-time customer behavioural data to your best advantage.
+To drive sales, make sure to use real-time customer behavioral data to your best advantage.
 Just like in-store, where you can advise the customer or guide them in a specific direction, based on what they're looking for.

-Online customer service should be equipped with this service too.
+Equip online customer service with this service as well.

 This enables the sales personnel to be proactive and address the concerns immediately.

-You should also make sure to be proactive off of the website, too.
+You should also make sure to be proactive outside the website, too.

 For example, fulfillment centers in eCommerce can make or break customer loyalty.
 You’ll need to ensure that people at your warehouses are getting products out quickly.

-Otherwise, all that data you used to make that initial sale will be for nothing, as late deliveries are unlikely to attract repeat customers.
+Otherwise, the data used for the initial sale may go to waste, as late deliveries are unlikely to encourage repeat customers.

 4. Up-sell and cross-sell strategically

-Shoppers with items in their baskets provide a real opportunity for cross-selling relevant products and up-selling a higher-value product.
+Shoppers with items in their baskets present an opportunity for cross-selling and up-selling.

-• Up-Sell: When an item is placed into the basket, a pop-up appears recommending a newer and better version of the item of a higher value.
+• Up-Sell: Display a pop-up recommending a newer and better version of the item with a higher value when added to the basket.

 Automate this process as much as you can, to focus on high-value leads at the right time and effectively!